haixiangyan/overwatch-ui/README.md

 # overwatch-ui

-A UI library of Overwatch, built with Vue.js
+A UI library of game Overwatch, built with Vue.js.

+## Documentation

+For now, I haven't built the documentation website, so if all the docs are placed in directory `./docs/*`.
+(Click here to view)[./docs].

-## Install
+## Note

-Place enable styles below before using this UI library.
+**This UI library will reset some styles as followed.
+I strongly recommend you to add these styles to all of your projects :), because some CSS bugs can't be found without them.**

 ```css
 * {